0nix/ggj21/twine/evidence_questioning.md

 ### 1.3 Two Sofas on the Lounge

-Sessler and Bayer listen to you make a note of Hassel owning two sofas not being much in line with someone of his earned income and station.
+Sessler and Bayer listen to you making a note of Hassel owning two sofas not being much in line with someone of his earned income and station.
 Evidence may suggest that he is receiving more money than is reported in official documentation.

 "Agent, there are hundreds of explanations that fit this piece of evidence that are much simpler than any malfeasance in another department that's not yours."
 Bayer chides.